-b.
+- a.
+Construction mentorship services cannot be defined only on a project by project basis, since the relationship between Contractor and Construction Mentor can extend far longer than any project.
+The activities detailed herein can be identified for a single project, or over a period of time and across multiple projects. - b.
 Construction Mentors are appointed to support Contractors.
-The entity that appoints and pays for the Construction Mentor is not necessarily the same entity each time.
-Client bodies, Contractors, finance houses, and development agencies number amongst those entities that might appoint a Construction Mentor to assist a Contractor.
+The entity that appoints and pays for the Construction Mentor is not necessarily the same entity that appoints a Construction Mentor to assist a Contractor.
 Each of these entities would make use of the Construction Mentor to achieve different objectives, depending on their role in the Project, and it is important to take cognisance of these when selecting the activities that the Construction Mentor will be providing.